-We’re committed to enhancing the sustainability of our operations.
-In pursuit of that goal, we work to minimize the environmental impact of our facilities and fleet, effectively utilize renewable resources and minimize operational waste.
+We strive to minimize the environmental impact of our facilities and fleet, effectively utilize renewable resources, and minimize operational waste throughout our business.

-We strive to foster a culture where all employees feel valued, respected and have an opportunity to contribute to the organization, while providing a safe environment that promotes healthy lifestyle choices and opportunities to learn and grow.
+We strive to maintain a culture where all employees feel valued, respected and empowered to contribute, while providing a safe environment and opportunities to learn and grow.

 1994 - Present.
 Continued growth